 It is critical to refrain from expressing feelings of blame, anger, or guilt when broaching the topic as a family.
 As parents, you must maintain control and keep any negative emotions about your situation or partner from creating an uncomfortable or toxic environment.

-Before talking to the children, you and your partner should agree on what you will say and how you will say it, relative to their ages, maturity levels, and temperaments.
+Before talking to the children, you and your partner should agree on what you will say and how you’ll address the topic, relative to their ages, maturity levels, and temperaments.
 One of the most important messages you need to convey to your children is that they are in no way responsible for what has happened.
 They are not to blame, and there’s nothing that they could have done (or not done) to fix your marriage.
 These life changes result from your adult relationship and the choices you and your partner have made, not them.

 Children of different ages frequently interpret divorce as their fault in some way, making it all the more essential that you reassure them that they are not to blame.
 Reassure your children that both parents will remain involved in their lives and that just because adults choose to live apart, that in no way diminishes your love and commitment as parents.